1lyasam/1lyasam.github.io/_posts/2023-02-20-Sweet-cidr.md

 </script>

 ### Intro
 SweetCIDR is a cloud network mapping tool designed for Amazon Web Services (AWS).
 It can answer questions such as "Which target services can an attacker at 10.0.7.8/24 reach in the cloud, by which protocols, and on which ports?"
-By using data which collected from AWS SDK , the tool significantly reduces the time required for white-box AWS network penetration testing and security assessments.
+By using data which collected from AWS SDK , the tool significantly reduces the time required for white-box AWS network penetration testing and security assessments.</br>
 [https://github.com/1lyasam/SweetCIDR](https://github.com/1lyasam/SweetCIDR)

 ### Background Story